walterdejong/synctool/doc/chapter4.md

   this functionality, wrap the `synctool_cmd` command with a very short shell script.

+  Another way could be abusing the template generation mechanism in order to always run a certain script.

 * `include <(local) synctool config file>`

   This keyword includes a synctool configuration file (that is possibly